Dherse/masterproef/content/4_phos.typ

 === Constant evaluation, control flow, liveness, and pipe desugaring <sec_mir_to_mir>

 After processing the @hir, it is reduced into an even simpler form based on a #gloss("cfg", long: true).
 During this stage, almost all of the elements of the language are removed, even conditional branching is now implemented using `goto` operations.
 All of this with the aim of making the code as easy to analyze as possible.
-From this stage, as everything as been reduced to the most basic elements, the compiler can now do some optimization, it can compute the values of all constants and inline them where they are used, it can also perform control flow optimizations, such as performing liveness analysis, which is the process of determining which code is used and which is not, and removing the parts that are not used.
+From this stage, as everything as been reduced to the most basic elements, the compiler can now do some optimisation, it can compute the values of all constants and inline them where they are used, it can also perform control flow optimisations, such as performing liveness analysis, which is the process of determining which code is used and which is not, and removing the parts that are not used.
 Finally, it can remove pipe operators replacing them instead of function calls, performing the pattern matching at compile time.

 Using the aforementioned analysis, the compiler can now also detect whether all signals are being used, and if not, it can create an error for the user, indicating which part of the code is problematic.
 This is a useful feature of the compiler, as it enforces that all signals are at least _read-once_, which is part of the signal semantics discussed in @sec_signal_types.
 The way in which liveness and dead code elimination can be done is through the use of the @cfg, as it allows the compiler to easily determine which code does not contribute to the final result, and therefore can be removed, it detects unused signal simply by checking whether any signals are used within dead code.